 The Difference: Yakiniku vs Yakitori vs Teppanyaki

-When you think of grilled food that represents Japan, what comes to mind?
-Many Japanese will think of “Yakiniku (焼肉)” and “Yakitori (焼き鳥)” as 2 representative Japanese grills.
+When you think of grilled food that represents Japan, what comes to your mind?
+Many Japanese people will probably think of “Yakiniku (焼肉)” and “Yakitori (焼き鳥)” as 2 representative Japanese grills.

-You may have heard these food names since they are becoming popular in some countries.
-However, can you tell the difference between the 2 Japanese grilled dishes, Yakiniku and Yakitori?
+You may have heard these food names since Yakiniku and Yakitori are becoming popular in some countries.
+However, can you tell the difference between the 2 types of grilled dishes?

-Furthermore, “Teppanyaki (鉄板焼き)” is a Japanese dish similar to Yakiniku, but what is the difference between Teppanyaki and Yakiniku?
+Furthermore, “Teppanyaki (鉄板焼き)” is a Japanese dish similar to Yakiniku, but what is the difference between them?

 The Difference between Yakiniku and Yakitori

-First of all, let me write about the difference between Yakiniku and Yakitori.
+First off, let me talk about the difference between Yakiniku and Yakitori.

 What is Yakiniku (焼肉)?

-Yakiniku is the Japanese version of Korean barbecue, where ingredients, such as thinly sliced meat (various parts of pork and beef) and fresh vegetables, are placed one by one on the gridiron set on a cooking stove and grilled.
+Yakiniku is, in a word, the Japanese version of Korean barbecue, where ingredients, such as thinly sliced meat (from various portions of pork and beef) and fresh vegetables, are placed one by one on the gridiron set over a direct fire and grilled.

-While there are many Yakiniku restaurants, like the worldwide Japanese Yakiniku restaurant chain “Gyu-Kaku (牛角)”, throughout Japan, Japanese people sometimes enjoy Yakiniku barbecue at home as well.
+While there are countless Yakiniku restaurants, like the worldwide Japanese Yakiniku restaurant chain “Gyu-Kaku (牛角)”, throughout Japan, Japanese people sometimes enjoy Yakiniku barbecue at home as well.

-Although in most Japanese Yakiniku restaurants, ingredients are grilled on the gridiron, when we eat Yakiniku at home, we tend to cook the ingredients on an iron griddle “Teppan (鉄板)”.
+Although in most Japanese Yakiniku restaurants, ingredients are grilled on the gridiron, when we enjoy the Yakiniku grill at home, we tend to cook the raw ingredients on an iron griddle “Teppan (鉄板)”.

-Yakitori are charcoal-grilled chicken on bamboo skewers, which are made of bite-sized pieces of meat from various parts of the chicken.
-The chicken meat for Yakitori is seasoned with either salt or sweet soy-sauce-based sauce during the cooking process.
+Yakitori is charcoal-grilled chicken on a bamboo skewer made of bite-sized pieces of meat from various parts of the carcass.
+The chicken meat of Yakitori is seasoned with either salt or sweet soy-sauce-based sauce during the cooking.

-There are not only Yakitori specialty restaurants in Japan, but many other Japanese restaurants also offer the grilled chicken skewers.
+There are not only Yakitori specialty shops in Japan but many Japanese restaurants and pubs, such as Izakaya, also offer the grilled chicken skewers.

-Unlike Yakiniku, Yakitori is usually cooked by the restaurant chef after you order it, and then served.
-This is because cooking Yakitori meat requires skills as compared to grilling Yakiniku ingredients.
+Unlike Yakiniku, Yakitori is usually cooked by the restaurant chef after you order it and then served.
+This is because the preparation and cooking of Yakitori meat require skills as compared to just grilling Yakiniku ingredients.

 The Difference between Yakiniku and Teppanyaki

-As mentioned above, the word “Teppan (鉄板)”, literally meaning iron plate in Japanese, refers to iron griddles, while “Yaki (焼き)” is the Japanese suffix (prefix) for grilling, baking, roasting or toasting.
+As I mentioned above, in the name Teppanyaki, “Teppan (鉄板)”, literally meaning iron plate in Japanese, refers to an iron griddle, while “Yaki (焼き)” is the Japanese suffix for “grill” or “cook”.

-From this, any dish cooked on a Teppan, or an iron griddle, can be called Teppanyaki, which includes the Yakiniku BBQ using a Teppan.
+From this, grilling something on a Teppan or any dish cooked on the iron griddle can be called Teppanyaki, which includes the Yakiniku BBQ using a Teppan.